The essential postpartum plan you might be forgetting

 After the birth of my second child, I remember thinking I had done a good job preparing for the postpartum period ahead.
 I had made a plan about childcare for my older kid and pet care for our dog.
 I knew that being prepared to take care of myself was important, so I hired a postpartum doula to bring nourishing soups and cleared my schedule for the first few weeks.

 Fascinating recent research on brain changes during motherhood have shown that during pregnancy, the brain essentially restructures itself to be better prepared for the demands of being a mother.
-These alterations help the mother to be more sensitive and effective caretakers, who are less affected by stress and more attuned to the needs of the child.
+These alterations help mothers to be more sensitive and effective caretakers, who are less affected by stress and more attuned to the needs of the child.
 In her recent book, Mother Brain, Chelsea Conaboy describes more about these maternal changes.
-These changes also means that your senses become more attuned to the baby – which is where nighttime sleep becomes even more of a sleep loss issue for new moms and birthing parents.
+These brain changes also means that your senses become more attuned to the baby – which is where nighttime sleep becomes even more of a sleep loss issue for new moms and birthing parents.
 The fact is, sleep loss is hard for both parents, but new moms may be even more attuned to their babies and find it more difficult to get good sleep when they do rest.
+A midnight feeding might wake up both parents but more often than not I hear that dad is able to get back to sleep while mom is awake, alert, and on the lookout for baby’s needs, which often keeps her awake and hypervigilant.
+Many moms find it difficult to stop listening to the baby’s breathing, or waking when there is a small movement, therefore getting poor sleep and which can lead to irritability, anger, mood swings, and more.

 So what can you do?